lots of computer repairs experience in Sydney

 Now, let’s talk about the quick fixes that might work and fix an overheating laptop.
 You can call these my “emergency cooling protocol”.
 And no, these do not include putting your laptop inside a freezer.
 Over time, these solutions have saved many of my clients from costly repairs, and better yet, you can do them right now.

 To start, let’s talk about one simple thing- cleaning those vents.
 When you are cleaning your vents, it is best to use compressed air.
-Hold your laptop’s vents at an angle and spray in short bursts – don’t just blast away like you’re pressure washing a deck.
+In addition, hold your laptop’s vents at an angle and spray in short bursts – don’t just blast away like you’re pressure washing a deck.
 And please, for the love of all things tech, don’t use a vacuum cleaner!
 Vacuum cleaners will only end up creating enough static to critically affect your computer.

 The Art of Proper Laptop Positioning